 When noise is an issue

 Loud or persistent noise may be irritating, disturbing or unbearable; it may disturb sleep and cause stress.
 The law offers a variety of remedies; however, it is best to try talking first, particularly if neighbours are involved.
 Talking offers the best chance of a speedy and amicable resolution of a noise problem.
-Again, it may be helpful to get a third A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. or mediator involved to help sort out a solution to the problem (see ‘Resolving problems’, above).
+I may be helpful to get a third party or mediator involved to help sort out a solution to the problem (see ‘Resolving problems with your neighbour’).

 Sometime dealing with a neighbour about noise coming from their property can make you anxious or uncomfortable and it can be difficult to discuss the problem you’re having.
 In other cases, you may feel that your neighbour’s complaints are unwarranted.
-Visit the DSCV website for some simple and effective strategies for talking to neighbours and tips about what to do when being approached by a neighbour.
+The Dispute Settlement Centre of Victoria’s website provides simple and effective strategies for talking to neighbours and tips about what to do when being approached by a neighbour.

 The selection of the appropriate legal remedy will often depend on the nature and source of the noise.
 For some noise problems, more than one legal course of action may be available.

-This section briefly outlines the general remedies that the law provides to deal with noise problems that can be shown to be a Doing something that stops another person fully using and enjoying land they own or occupy.
-For example, someone burning off smelly rubbish in their backyard might ruin a neighbour’s enjoyment of their garden.
-See also private nuisance; public nuisance..
+This section briefly outlines the general remedies that the law provides to deal with noise problems that can be shown to be a nuisance.
 It also deals with the special controls that apply to noise from residential premises, industrial or commercial premises, entertainment venues, burglar alarms, motor vehicles and trail bikes.

 Private nuisances at common law

 The notion of ‘reasonableness’ is the guiding principle in a nuisance action: the courts have stressed that this involves a delicate balancing of the competing rights of neighbours.
 In considering what is reasonable, the law does not take account of abnormal sensitivity.
-(Also see ‘Nuisance’, above.)
+(See ‘Nuisance’.)

 Nuisance provisions of the Public Health and Wellbeing Act

 The PHW Act places a duty on a local council to deal with, as far as possible, all nuisances within its municipal district.
-It is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). for a person to create a nuisance, with a maximum penalty of 120 pu (s 61).
+It is an offence for a person to create a nuisance, with a maximum penalty of 120 penalty unit (s 61).

 If a noise problem amounts to a nuisance within the terms of the PHW Act, residents should lodge a complaint with the council.
 A council must investigate the complaint and either take action itself or, if it believes that the matter is best settled privately, inform the resident of any methods of settling the matter privately.

-If the council is satisfied that a nuisance exists, section 194 of the PHW Act allows it to issue an improvement or A safety notice that bans some activity that could be a risk to workers or others at a workplace. on the person causing the nuisance.
+If the council is satisfied that a nuisance exists, section 194 of the PHW Act allows it to issue an improvement or prohibition notice on the person causing the nuisance.
 This notice identifies the nuisance and requires that steps be taken by the person causing the notice to stop the nuisance from occurring.
 If the notice is not complied with, the council may seek court orders to direct the responsible person to comply with the notice or otherwise take such measures as specified in the order.
-The court may also order the person causing the nuisance to pay The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. of the council in taking court action and impose a penalty for non-compliance with the notice.
+The court may also order the person causing the nuisance to pay costs of the council in taking court action and impose a penalty for non-compliance with the notice.
 Non-compliance with the court order will attract a further penalty.

-A A person who begins a criminal prosecution against another in the Magistrates’ Court, or formally starts an action in a court or tribunal or makes a complaint to a complaint-handling body.
-In a civil action they could also be referred to as a plaintiff or an applicant. (person making a complaint about the noise) who believes that the council has failed to investigate the nuisance within ‘a reasonable time’ may use section 63 and approach the Magistrates’ Court directly.
+A complainant (person making a complaint about the noise) who believes that the council has failed to investigate the nuisance within ‘a reasonable time’ may use section 63 and approach the Magistrates’ Court directly.
 If the court is satisfied that the complaint is reasonable it can order the council to pay any costs or expenses incurred by the complainant.
-However, if it considers the complaint to be Causing trouble without good legal reason.
-A vexatious litigant repeatedly starts court cases that have no chance of succeeding.
-Vexatious litigation is a court action that is unnecessary or undertaken only to cause trouble, embarrassment or inconvenience for the other party. or frivolous it may order the complainant to pay the costs and expenses of the person against whom the complaint is made.
+However, if it considers the complaint to be vexatious or frivolous it may order the complainant to pay the costs and expenses of the person against whom the complaint is made.

 Remember, taking your neighbour to court can be expensive and complicated and should always be a last resort.
-Learn about the simpler, quicker and cheaper alternatives to court at the DSCV website.
-(Also see ‘Nuisance’, above.)
+Learn about the simpler, quicker and cheaper alternatives to court at the Dispute Settlement Centre of Victoria’s website.
+(Also see ‘Nuisance’.)

 Noise from residential premises